Job Training and Workforce Development

 Through classroom, workshop and presentation activities, Job Readiness Workplace Training assists clients in each step toward employment – preparing for employment, transitioning to employment, retaining employment and advancing in their careers.

+- Learn about PASSAGES.
 PASSAGES is an acronym for Providing Autism Support Services to Achieve Gainful Employment!

+- Learn about Union Station Clubhouse.
 Goodwill of Fayette County offers a specialized work skills program for people with mental health disabilities called the Union Station Clubhouse.

 PASSAGES Supported Internship Program